If you are an employee, please click here to add a US personal bank (deposit) account

 The default reimburser can be assigned in the policy setting's under Settings > Policies > Group > [Policy name] > Reimbursement.

-Locked withdrawal accounts
+Locked business bank accounts

 When you reimburse a report, you authorize Expensify to withdraw the funds from your account.
-However, if your bank rejects Expensify’s withdrawal request, your withdrawal account will be locked until you resolve the issue.
+However, if your bank rejects Expensify’s withdrawal request, your bank account will be locked until you resolve the issue.

-Unlocking your withdrawal account
+Unlocking your business bank account

 Step 1: Determine the reason for the rejected request.